PMCarranza/news-scraper/README.md

-# news-scraper
+# **News-scraper** #

-web app that lets users view and leave comments on the latest news
+Every time the user visits this page the latest headlines from "LaHora.gt" are displayed.